 Dr. Slobodan Beronja joined the faculty of the Hutchinson Center's Human Biology Division in early April.
-His lab studies the molecular and cellular mechanisms essential for tissue growth during development and the formation of tumors.
+His lab studies the molecular and cellular mechanisms essential for tissue growth during the development and the formation of tumors.

 "Our goal is to identify genes and gene pathways that can be used as targets in cancer therapy with a particular focus on the regulators of the balance between stem cell renewal and differentiation," said Beronja, who received his doctorate from the University of Toronto, followed by a postdoctoral fellowship at Rockefeller University.